ClemenceVan/RayguiPlusPlus/ReadMe.md

-# RayGUI++: Lightweight Immediate Mode GUI Library for Raylib
+# RayGUI++: Lightweight Retained Mode GUI Library for Raylib

-RayGUI++ is a lightweight, immediate mode graphical user interface (GUI) library designed specifically for use with the Raylib game development framework in C++.
-The project is heavily based on the RayGUI library but aims to provide immediate mode GUI capabilities for C++ projects.
+RayGUI++ is a lightweight, retained mode graphical user interface (GUI) library designed specifically for use with the Raylib game development framework in C++.
+The project is heavily based on the RayGUI library but aims to provide retained mode GUI capabilities for C++ projects.

 ## Project Vision:

 RayGUI++ aims to offer a simple and efficient solution for creating user interfaces in C++ projects using the Raylib framework.
-It follows the immediate mode GUI paradigm, allowing GUI elements to be drawn and updated directly within the application's rendering loop.
+It follows the retained mode GUI paradigm, allowing GUI elements to be created and maintained separately from the rendering loop.
+In this approach, UI elements persist and are managed throughout the application's lifetime.
+Updates to UI elements occur independently of rendering, allowing for a clear separation between UI state management and rendering processes.

 ## Planned Features: